basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 The third check is the data itself.
 `restic check` validates the repository structure without reading back the actual data blobs.
-Before the wipe, a `--read-data` pass runs on the NAS, where the repository sits on local disk instead of behind the network.
+Before the wipe, a `--read-data` pass ran on the NAS, where the repository sits on local disk instead of behind the network.
 When the backup is the only rollback, I want its bits read back at least once.

 ## The fifth question